September 10, 2018, Monday, home to Gridley, CA via I-5, CA99: 121 miles

 It was good to be with Allen and Nancy after the long drive to see them.
 We visited much of the afternoon on their very cozy patio.
 I took time for my grandpa nap while others continued to visit.
 I think.

-Eventually talk turned to dinner and it was decided on Boston Market take out – and it was an excellent choice.
+Eventually talk turned to dinner and we decided on Boston Market take out – and it was an excellent choice.
 Nancy’s mom, Norma, who lives nearby, would join us for dinner on the patio.
 I chose three pieces of rotisserie chicken, dressing, sweet potatoes, mashed taters and gravy, and corn bread.
 But somehow my sweet potatoes went missing, so my loving Lavonne shared hers with me.
 It was such a feast!
 I also had a cinnamon apple dish with some ice cream.
 Goodness… but it was a lovely dinner with family and we had a grand old time together.

 The family posed for an after dinner photo and as can be seen, we were all fat and happy and well fed.
 (L-R): Lavonne, Dale, Norma, Nancy and Allen.
 It was a wonderful time together.
+(Click to enlarge this photo in a new tab; click again for a huge photo.)

 Allen and Nancy’s gorgeous backyard and entertainment area.
 It is a beautiful place to hold a gathering of the clan.